 Such items shall be returned to a secure location immediately after completion of the process or at the end of the scheduled business day; and

 If a manufacturing process cannot be completed at the end of a working day, the Processing area or tanks, vessels, bins, or bulk containers containing Marijuana shall be securely locked inside an area or building that affords adequate security.

+Unless otherwise authorized by the Commission, a CMO shall comply with 935 CMR 500.105(3): Requirements for the Handling of Marijuana and 935 CMR 501.105(3): Handling of Marijuana.

-Marketing and Advertising Requirements.
+Advertising Requirements.

 Permitted Practices.

-A Marijuana Establishment may develop a business name and logo to be used in labeling, signage, and other materials; provided however, that use of medical symbols, images of Marijuana, or related Paraphernalia images, that are appealing to persons younger than 21 years old, and colloquial references to Cannabis and Marijuana are prohibited from use in this business name and logo;
+A Marijuana Establishment may develop a Brand Name to be used in labeling, signage, and other materials; provided however, that use of medical symbols, images of Marijuana or Marijuana Products, or related Paraphernalia images, that are appealing to persons younger than 21 years old, and colloquial references to Marijuana and Cannabis are prohibited from use in the Brand Name

-Sponsorship of a charitable, sporting or similar event,
+Brand Name Sponsorship of a charitable, sporting or similar event, so long as the following conditions are met:

+Sponsorship of the event is limited to the Brand Name.

-except that advertising, marketing, and branding at or in connection with such an event is prohibited, unless at least 85% of the audience is reasonably expected to be either 21 years of age or older or individuals with a debilitating condition, as determined by reliable, current audience composition data;
+Any advertising at or in connection with such an event is prohibited, unless such advertising is targeted to entrants or participants reasonably expected to be 21 years of age or older, as determined by reliable, current audience composition data, and reasonable safeguards have been employed to prohibit advertising from targeting or otherwise reaching entrants or participants reasonably expected to be under 21 years of age, as determined by reliable, current audience composition data; unless such advertising is targeted to entrants or participants reasonably expected to be 21 years of age or older, as determined by reliable, current audience composition data, and reasonable safeguards have been employed to prohibit advertising from targeting or otherwise reaching entrants or participants reasonably expected to be under 21 years of age, as determined by reliable, current audience composition data;

+An MTC engaging in Brand Name Sponsorship under 935 CMR 501.105(4)(a)2. shall retain documentation of reliable, reasonable audience composition data that is the basis for allowing any such advertising or branding for a period of one (1) year, or longer if otherwise required by the Commission, or a court or agency with jurisdiction.

-An MTC may display, in secure, locked cases, samples of each product offered for sale and subject to the requirements of 935 CMR 501.110.
+An MTC may display, in secure, locked cases, samples of each product offered for sale and subject to the requirements of 935 CMR 501.110: Security Requirements for Marijuana Treatment Centers.
 These display cases may be transparent.
-An authorized MTC Agent may remove a sample of Marijuana from the case and provide it to the Registered Qualifying Patient for inspection, provided the Registered Qualifying Patient may not consume or otherwise use the sample, unless otherwise authorized in 935 CMR 501.000.
+An authorized MTC Agent may remove a sample of Marijuana from the case and provide it to the Registered Qualifying Patient for inspection, provided the Registered Qualifying Patient may not consume or otherwise use the sample, unless otherwise authorized in 935 CMR 501.000: Medical Use of Marijuana.

 The MTC may post prices in the store and may respond to questions about pricing.
 The MTC shall provide a catalogue or a printed list of the prices and strains of Marijuana available at the MTC to Registered Qualifying Patients and may post the same catalogue or printed list on its website and in the retail store.